jupyterhub/jupyterhub/docs/source/services.md

 ### Authenticating with the Hub

 JupyterHub 0.7 introduces some utilities for using the Hub's authentication mechanism to govern access to your service.
-When a user logs into JupyterHub, the Hub sets a cookie (`jupyterhub-services`) that your service can use to authenticate requests.
+When a user logs into JupyterHub, the Hub sets a cookie (`jupyterhub-services`).
+The service can use this cookie to authenticate requests.

-JupyterHub ships with a reference implementation of Hub authentication, but you can read on to find details of the process if you plan to implement your own hub-authenticating clients.
+JupyterHub ships with a reference implementation of Hub authentication that can be used by services.
+You may go beyond this reference implementation and create custom hub-authenticating clients and services.
+We describe the process below.

-The base implementation is the [`HubAuth`][HubAuth] class, which implements the requests to the Hub.
+The reference, or base, implementation is the [`HubAuth`][HubAuth] class, which implements the requests to the Hub.

-To use HubAuth, you must set the `.api_token`, either when constructing the class, or via the `JUPYTERHUB_API_TOKEN` environment variable.
+To use HubAuth, you must set the `.api_token`, either programmatically when constructing the class, or via the `JUPYTERHUB_API_TOKEN` environment variable.

-Most of the implementation is in the [`HubAuth.user_for_cookie`][user_for_cookie] method, which makes a request of the Hub, and returns:
+Most of the logic for authentication implementation is found in the [`HubAuth.user_for_cookie`][user_for_cookie] method, which makes a request of the Hub, and returns:

-- None if no user could be identified
+- None, if no user could be identified
-- a dict of the form:
+- a dict of the following form:

   ```python
   {